 - Store the infant formula in a cool, dry place with a plastic lid on the top.
 Always wash your hands before using the infant formulas to minimize the chance of infections.

-- Once the formula is made store it in individual bottles or in a close pitcher with lid.
+- Once the formula is made, store it in individual bottles or in a close pitcher with a lid.
 Feed at least eight bottles per day.

 - Don’t use the microwave to warm the infant milk formula.
 Test the temperature of the bottle containing the infant formula before you give it to the baby.

 - Hold your child close to you and make eye contact.